syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/TabViewHeaderCustomization.md

 ## Add tab items at auto size

-When you set the `IsAutoTabWidth` property as true, tab width gets the auto size based on the length of the tab item `Title` string.
+When you set the `TabWidthMode` property as `BasedOnText` option, tab width gets the auto size based on the length of the tab item `Title` string.

+The default option of `TabWidthMode` property is `Default`.

 {% tabs %}